Shute Harbour: Geography

+Apart from the harbour services, the only other land use is a small residential area on the Coral Point peninsula.

 History

 Shute Harbour takes its name from Shute Island which is about 500 m south-east of the headland of Shute Harbour.
 The island was named by in May 1881 by Captain John Fiot Lee Pearse Maclear of HMS Alert, possibly after a crew-member of that ship.

 When the Proserpine Shire Council decided to construct tourist facilities in the area in October 1960, they created a town called Shutehaven.
-On 31 January 1987, the town of Shutehaven was amalgamated into a larger town of Whitsunday.
+On 31 January 1987, the town of Shutehaven was amalgamated into the larger town of Whitsunday.

+Whitsunday Regional Council opened the renovated Shute Harbour Marine Terminal in mid December 2021.
+However, there were criticisms about the safety of the public boat ramp facilities, particularly that the jetty did not float but became submerged at high tide, forcing boat users to wade through water that might contain crocodiles or the dangerous Irukandji jellyfish.
+In August 2023, it was announced that a review of the boat ramp would be undertaken.